gdamore/dcell/README.md

 At present, this works reasonably well for most TTY type devices (think xterm, Terminal, Term2, etc) on Posix (Linux, macOS, etc) systems.

-Windows support is missing.
+Windows Terminal and other console emulators on Windows are also supported.

 It supports most of the things that Tcell supports.
 The API is subject to change, as I'm working on improving this.